PatientMouse/School-Projects/README.md

 Repository to hold coding projects in school

+Projects are in class folder with the following languages:

+**CS401:** HTML & CSS

 # Captsone Project:
 I thought it would be most appropite to include like to github repo so any can see commit history: